§ Verifiable Trust v4 Specification

 In this example:

-- credentialSchema.id references the JSON Schema Credential issued by the Trust Registry Ecosystem DID.
+- credentialSchema.id references the JSON Schema Credential issued by the Ecosystem DID.

 - The JSON Schema Credential itself is discoverable via a LinkedVerifiablePresentation in the Ecosystem DID Document.